-Mark W. Sheahan, 55, became Chief Financial Officer and Treasurer in June 2018.
+Mark W. Sheahan, 56, became Chief Financial Officer and Treasurer in June 2018.
 He was Vice President and General Manager, Applied Fluid Technologies Division from February 2008 until June 2018.
 He served as Chief Administrative Officer from September 2005 until February 2008, and was Vice President and Treasurer from December 1998 to September 2005.
 Prior to becoming Treasurer in December 1996, he was Manager, Treasury Services.
 Mr. Sheahan joined the Company in 1995.

-Timothy R. White, 50, became President, EMEA in December 2018.
+Timothy R. White, 51, became President, White Knight and QED Environmental Systems in August 2020.
+From December 2018 to August 2020, he served as President, EMEA.
 From August 2015 to December 2018, he was President of Q.E.D.
 Environmental Systems, Inc., a Graco subsidiary.
 He served as Director of Sales and Marketing, Applied Fluid Technologies Division, from April 2012 to August 2015.
 From May 2011 to April 2012, he was North American Sales Manager, Applied Fluid Technologies Division.
 From January 2008 until April 2011, he was Operations Director, Contractor Equipment Division.
 Prior to January 2008, he held various manufacturing management positions.
 Mr. White joined the Company in 1992.

-Angela F. Wordell, 48, became Executive Vice President, Operations in December 2018.
+Angela F. Wordell, 49, became Executive Vice President, Operations, and President, Worldwide Oil & Natural Gas Division in April 2020.
+From December 2018 to April 2020, she was Executive Vice President, Operations.
 From April 2017 to December 2018, she was Purchasing Director.
 From January 2017 to April 2017, she served as Strategic Sourcing Director.
 From March 2010 until January 2017, she was Operations Director, Industrial Products Division and China Factory.
 From February 2008 until March 2010, she was Operations Manager, Industrial Products Division.
 Prior to February 2008, she held various manufacturing management and engineering positions.
 Ms. Wordell joined the Company in 1993.

-Brian J. Zumbolo, 50, became President, Asia Pacific in June 2018.
+Brian J. Zumbolo, 51, became President, Asia Pacific in June 2018.
 From January 2016 to June 2018 he was Vice President and General Manager, Asia Pacific.
 From August 2007 to December 2015, he was Vice President and General Manager, Lubrication Equipment Division.
 He was Director of Sales and Marketing, Lubrication Equipment and Applied Fluid Technologies, Asia Pacific, from November 2006 through July 2007.
 From February 2005 to November 2006, he was Director of Sales and Marketing, High Performance Coatings and Foam, Applied Fluid Technologies Division.
 Mr. Zumbolo was Director of Sales and Marketing, Finishing Equipment from May 2004 to February 2005.
 Prior to May 2004, he held various marketing positions in the Industrial Equipment division.
 Mr. Zumbolo joined the Company in 1999.